nathancarter/weblurch/doc/plan.md

    in [Markdown](https://daringfireball.net/projects/markdown/).
  * Categorize the outputs with section headers, etc., imitating the structure of the folder hierarchy.
- * Later we can create a shell script that backs up the old HTML version of the Markdown output, runs the test suite, and then automatically emails the developers if the new output differs from the old.
-This can be run nightly on a server after a git pull.

-## Better access to automated testing results, for developers
+## Better access to automated testing results

- * As part of the `cake test` procedure, unite the JSON of all the saved tests into one big JSON object and create a `.js` file that assigns that object to a global variable.
+ * As part of the `cake test` procedure, unite the JSON of all the saved test histories into one big JSON object and create a `.js` file that assigns that object to a global variable.
- * Import that script into the test app.
+ * Import that `.js` file into the test app.
  * Create a UI for choosing a test to run from a hierarchical list generated from that variable's value.
  * Create functionality that can replay the chosen test one step at a time and show the expected vs. the actual, with differences highlighted.

+## Eventually, once you put this on a server

+ * Have the server nightly do a git pull of the latest version.
+   Once that's working, have it run a shell script that does the following.
+    * Back up the old HTML version of the test suite output.
+    * Run the test suite.
+    * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).

 ## Cursor